"Knowledge and intuition are both necessary. Either one,

 –Lee Dynes

-Guitarist, Composer, Boston
+Guitarist, Composer, California

 Eric Zadan's Jazz Arts Studio is a great asset to the Dayton region.
 The studio is a hidden jewel that more people need to discover.
 Once musicians discover it, they will be amazed, as there is nothing else like it in our community.
 I would encourage anyone who thinks they may be serious about jazz to give it a try.
 Eric's Jazz Arts Studio is very demanding but well worth the effort.